presnick/ProgramsInformationPeople/_sources/Assignments/ps2.rst

 .. assignment::
   :name: lecture4_waiver
+  :deadline: 09-19-2016 18:40:00
+  :questions: l4w_1 10, l4w_2 10, l4w_3 10, l4w_4 10, l4w_5 20, l4w_6 20, l4w_7 20
   :assignment_type: lecture_waiver
   :points: 100

+.. note that the points above are "fake" -- ideally it's a 100% threshold, but we don't have that yet; we shouldn't really show anything <100 points because it's 100 or 0, but treating this as additive so we can have it here.
+Noted 09-16-16.

-.. assignments for end of lecture exercise sets
+.. assignments for end of lecture exercise sets TODO

 .. assignments for reading responses
 .. assignment::